Jenny Bartz: Early swimming highlights

-In Delaware, she swam with the Wilmington Aquatics Club where she was mentored by the highly accomplished ASCA Hall of Fame Coach Bob Mattson.
+In Delaware, she swam with the Wilmington Aquatics Club where she was mentored by ASCA Hall of Fame Coach Bob Mattson.

 While training with the nationally recognized Santa Clara Swim Club, though a Delaware resident, she attended Fremont High School in Sunnyvale, California.
 She won AAU titles in the 400 IM in outdoor competition in 1971 and 1973, and won an AAU indoor title in the 1972 200-yard IM.
 Her 400-meter IM time in the 1973 AAU long course outdoor competition was 5:08.735.

 Swimming for the Santa Clara Swim Club under Hall of Fame Head Coach George Haines at the Los Angeles Invitational Tournament in August 1971, Bartz finished first in the 800-meter freestyle relay, and fourth in the 400-meter IM with a 5:18.38.
 At the Santa Clara Invitational in July 1971, Bartz placed third in the 200-meter IM with a 2:20.2.